-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Control and Coordination – Human Endocrine System – 1”.
+This set of Class 11 Biology Chapter 22 Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Control and Coordination – Human Endocrine System – 1”.

 1. Which of these glands are not endocrine?

 Explanation: Endocrine glands release chemical messengers called hormones.
 Hormones act on distant targets.
 The pituitary, pineal and parathyroid glands are endocrine while the parotid gland is exocrine in nature.

 a) Top of the telencephalon

 b) Base of the telencephalon

 d) Top of the diencephalon

 Explanation: The hypothalamus is located at the base of the diencephalon in the forebrain.
 It has several important functions including the regulation of the levels of several hormones as well as overall homeostasis.

 3. What are the hormone secreting cells of the hypothalamus called?

 c) Neurosecretory cells